Back to overview

 You can find out more about what counts as QWE via The Oracle.

-It’s also important to note that the graduate solicitor apprenticeship is another alternative way that firms might adopt the SQE.
+It’s also important to note that the graduate solicitor apprenticeship is another alternative way that some firms are adopting the SQE.

 Thinking about the way you want to train and finding out what your shortlisted firms are doing training-wise is key.
 You shouldn’t go into this decision blind, so find out what will be expected of you depending on the route you choose before you make your decision.